 As a social media manager, I spend a lot of time on social media.
 Being on social media for forty hours a week is literally my job, and that doesn’t even include my own personal use!
 While social media has a lot of great uses and benefits, it can still be overwhelming when used in excess.
 But how do you know when enough is enough and it might be time to take a breather?
-Here are some signs to look out for:
+Is it time for a social media detox?
+Here are some signs to look out for.

 Prolonged Scrolling Periods

+This is easy to fall victim to.
 I call this “Zombie Scrolling,” but this can be hard to judge because we all have different timelines that vary depending on how much interesting content is on it.
-But if you’ve been scrolling for about an hour without clicking or watching anything of value, think really hard about whether or not there’s something else you can be doing right now and then go do that thing.
+But, if you’ve been scrolling for about an hour without clicking or watching anything of value, think really hard about whether or not there’s something else you can be doing right now, and then go do that thing.

 Falling for the Familiar Fake News Trap